fibonacid/mesh_morphing/README.md

 To mix the colors i used the glsl *mix* function which performs linear interpolation of color values.
 The linearity of the mix function is distorted through another glsl function called *smoothstep* which implements Hermite polynomial interpolation, this one will use the u_noise_amount uniform to define the steepness of its slope.

-##Conclusions
+## Conclusions
 I think the architectural approach I used to develope this application is strong, so many features could come in future releases.
 Here is a list of improvements I plan to make:
 - Color slider to change the colors of the textures
 - Midi support with custom mapping through the settings.json file
-- Video Expport and Screenshot support
+- Video Export and Screenshot support
 - Fix [issue #1](https://github.com/lorenzorivosecchi/mesh_morphing/issues/1)
 - Drop controlP5 deprecated methods